 About Mason Park

 Mason Park is one of Strathfield’s four significant parks.
 Mason Park is a popular park providing a wide range of sporting and recreational facilities and opportunities.
-Facilities include touch football, cricket and amenities.
+Facilities include touch football, cricket, amenities and synthetic field.
 Mason Park is also a corridor of open space providing for pedestrian and cycle movement linking suburbs, shops, parks, schools and workplaces with peoples' homes.
 It may contain playgrounds in suitable locations.

-The following sports facilities are available for seasonal and casual hire:
+The following sports facilities are available for seasonal and casual hire for the synthetic and grass fields:

 More information and applications forms for sportsground hire.